DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Experiment

-Table~\ref{tab:realworld} records the experimental results on these projects.
-In general, we observe a drop in performance for both our proposed framework and other baselines on real-world open projects, as there are much fewer labeled vulnerable samples in these two projects than synthetic code samples in \textbf{SARD}.
-This attributes to the existence of vulnerability label noise in both FFmpeg and QEMU since the function-level vulnerabilities are labelled based on determining vulnerability-fix commits or non-vulnerability fix commits of these projects.
+Table~\ref{tab:realworld} records the experimental results of these projects.
+In general, we observe a drop in performance for both our proposed framework and other baselines on real-world open source projects, as there are fewer labelled vulnerable samples in these three projects than synthetic code samples in \textbf{SARD}.
+This is attributed to the existence of vulnerability label noise in FFmpeg, QEMU and Wireshark since the function-level vulnerabilities are labelled based on determining vulnerability-fix commits or non-vulnerability fix commits of these projects.
 Additionally, Lin et al. underperform for all metrics, especially for \textbf{Recall} (high volumes of false-negative predictions), suggesting that only using code tokens in the program to train the detection model is insufficient nor applicable to real-world projects.
 Other baselines present results with marginal differences, while \tool~outperforms all of them.
-We discover that both projects contain a large number of fixes for vulnerabilities such as \textit{Memory Leak} and \textit{Buffer Overflow}, which require to better encode the information of different edge types (control flow and dependency information) into the graph-level embedding for better detection results. \tool~learns on the CPG without losing the heterogeneity attributes, thus is more generalized even on real-world projects.
-Overall, \tool~delivers the best performance for \textbf{Accuracy} (7.9\% improvement on average), \textbf{Precision} (7.65\% improvement on average), \textbf{Recall} (7.5\% improvement on average) and \textbf{F1} (10.6\% improvement on average).
+Our investigation reveals a substantial presence of vulnerabilities, predominantly Memory Leak and Buffer Overflow, within these projects.
+To enhance the detection outcomes, a refined representation of the information associated with various edge types, specifically control flow and dependency information, is imperative in the graph-level embedding process.
+Since \tool~learns on the CPG without losing the heterogeneity attributes, thus is more generalized even on real-world projects, especially in Wireshark.
+Overall, \tool~delivers the best performance for \textbf{Accuracy} (7.8\% improvement on average), \textbf{Precision} (9\% improvement on average), \textbf{Recall} (7.6\% improvement on average) and \textbf{F1} (10.4\% improvement on average).
 A promising way to improve the performance on real-world projects is to adapt state-of-the-art zero-shot or few-shot learning specifically for heterogeneous graph networks.